flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 A: In Sic Bo, bets with the highest probability of winning are typically the ones with the lowest payouts.
 Betting on "Big" or "Small" (total sum of the three dice being between 4-10 for Small and 11-17 for Big) has relatively high odds of winning.

 Q: What are the odds for each betting option in Sic Bo?
+Q: How are odds calculated in Sic Bo?
 A:
 * Single Number: Betting on a number matching one die pays 1 to 1.
 Betting on a number matching two dice pays 1 to 2.